jmgcito/getWeather/README.md

 # getWeather

-Live weather reports in a city of your choice.
-Just search by inputting your city or zipcode.
+Live weather reports locally or from any city in the world.